chros73/build-mc/README.rst

 You can compile the specified ``git`` version by adding a ``git`` second argument to the above commands.

-If you want to turn off optimization for some reason (e.g. moving the build to a different box) it can be done by adding ``OPTIMIZE_BUILD=no`` in front of the above commands, e.g.:
+If you want to turn off optimization for some reason (e.g. moving the build to a different box) it can be done by adding ``optimize_build=no`` in front of the above commands, e.g.:

 .. code-block:: shell

-   OPTIMIZE_BUILD=no time nice -n 19 ./build.sh mc git
+   optimize_build=no time nice -n 19 ./build.sh mc git

 Change log